pantheon-systems/documentation/source/content/guides/mariadb-mysql/06-kill-mysql-queries.md

 ---
+title: MariaDB (MySQL) on Pantheon
-title: Identify and Kill Queries with MySQL Command-Line Tool
+subtitle: Identify and Kill Queries with MySQL Command-Line Tool
 description: Learn how to identify and kill long-running MySQL queries on your WordPress or Drupal site in a few commands.
 categories: [troubleshoot]
 tags: [cli, database]
-reviewed: "2020-10-28"
+contributors: [whitneymeredith]
+layout: guide
+showtoc: true
+permalink: docs/guides/mariadb-mysql/kill-mysql-queries
+anchorid: kill-mysql-queries
 ---

+This section provides information on how to identify and kill queries with MySQL Command-Line Tool.

 Long-running MySQL queries keep other transactions from accessing the necessary tables to execute a request, leaving your users on hold.
-To kill these queries, you'll need to [access the environment's MySQL database](/mysql-access).
+To kill these queries, you'll need to [access the environment's MySQL database](/guides/mariadb-mysql/mysql-access).

 <Enablement title="Ramp up website performance" link="/docs/workshops?c=lw4">